Revolving door (politics): Critics and developments

-European cases

 Goldman Sachs

-Goldman Sachs the investment bank, is known to use the revolving doors in the USA as well as with former EU officials to gain expertise and/or inside information on EU regulatory matters.
+Goldman Sachs the investment bank, is known to use the revolving doors in the US as well as with former EU officials to gain expertise and/or inside information on EU regulatory matters.
 There are several examples of revolvers between the European Union and the bank.

 Peter Sutherland was a Commissioner responsible for Competition Policy between 1985 and 1989.
 He left the commission to found the World Trade Organization and became its first president during his cool-off period from 1993 to 1995.
 In July 1995 he became Chairman of Goldman Sachs.

 Mario Draghi is an Italian politician.
-He worked in the Italian Treasury but then left to become Vice Chairman and managing director of the Goldman Sachs international division.
+He worked in the Italian Treasury but then left to become vice chairman and managing director of the Goldman Sachs international division.
 In this branch he dealt with European corporations and governments.
 He also led Goldman Sachs's European strategy.
 Mario Draghi left the bank when he was appointed president of the European Central Bank in 2011.

 Mario Monti is an Italian economist and politician.
 He was appointed as commissioner for the Internal Market under the Santer Commission (1995-1999) and for Competition under Romano Prodi (1999-2004).
 He started serving on the board of international advisers of the bank in 2002 during his term.
 In November 2011, Mario Monti came back in the public sphere to lead the Italian government formed by technocrats in the sovereign debt crisis.

-The revolving door that received the most media coverage in Europe is the one concerning José Manuel Barroso.
-He was president of the European Commission for 2 consecutive terms between 2004 and 2014.
+The revolving door that received the most media coverage in Europe concerns José Manuel Barroso, president of the European Commission for 2 consecutive terms between 2004 and 2014.
 He led the commission during the 2008 subprime crisis and helped oversee the financial reforms that followed the economic collapse.
-In 2016, after his cool-off period former President Barroso announced his move towards the investment bank.
+In 2016, after his cool-off period he announced his move towards the investment bank.
 He became the non-executive chairman.
 His hiring was so controversial that the Juncker Commission referred the case to the commission's Ad Hoc Ethic Committee.